tomjoht/tomjoht.github.io/_restapicourse/docapis_resource_descriptions.md

 <a href="https://dev.twitter.com/rest/reference/get/statuses/retweets/%3Aid"><img src="{{ "/images_api/twitterresource.png" | prepend: site.baseurl }}" alt="How Twitter refers to resources" /></a>

+No explicit names are used to refer to the resource.

 Here's the approach by [Instagram](https://instagram.com/developer/endpoints/relationships/).
-Their doc calls it "endpoints" in the plural -- e.g., "Relationship endpoints," with each endpoint listed on the relationship page.
+Their doc calls resources "endpoints" in the plural -- e.g., "Relationship endpoints," with each endpoint listed on the relationship page.

 <a href="https://instagram.com/developer/endpoints/relationships/"><img src="{{ "/images_api/instagramendpoints.png" | prepend: site.baseurl }}"/></a>